 5. Cravings for citric foods:

 Lemon, lime, vinegar, and pickles are some of the citric food cravings.
 Craving citric acid foods could be a sign of low stomach acids.
 Stomach acids help sterilize the food by breaking it into proteins.
-The desire for citrus can indicate your body’s requirement of some vitamins, such as vitamin C, contained in these foods (5).
+An uncontrolled or insatiable desire for citrus can indicate your body’s requirement for certain vitamins, such as vitamin C, contained in these foods (5).
 However, there are no research studies that support the belief.

 6. Craving for non-foods: